Countdown to Extinction: Inside the Evolution of Animal Kingdom’s Time-Traveling DINOSAUR Dark Ride

 Image: Disney

-But after the success of incorporating computer-generated imagery (CGI) into Fantasia 2000, it was determined that the time was right to press forward with a dinosaur film using CGI rather than stop motion.
 A new creative team was brought in to develop a less bleak story and setting for the film.
 That’s when the Iguanodon and the Carnotaurus became the main actors, making the 1998 ride and the 2000 film natural and intentional complements.

 What it didn’t reveal was the movie’s plot.
-Dinosaur follows the migration of a young iguanodon named Aladar who’s orphaned by a devestating meteor shower as he and his adoptive family of lemurs move across the primeval world in search of the Nesting Grounds.
+Dinosaur follows the migration of a young iguanodon named Aladar who’s orphaned by a devastating meteor shower as he and his adoptive family of lemurs move across the primeval world in search of the Nesting Grounds.
 Along their epic journey, they’re relentlessly pursued by a carnotaurus.

 Another thing the trailer didn’t reveal?
 Eisner famously insisted that the dinosaurs speak in order to make the film more “commercially viable.”
 Perhaps famous film critic Roger Ebert put it best when he commented, “An enormous effort had been spent on making these dinosaurs seem real, and then an even greater effort was spent on undermining the illusion.”
 (There’s definitely an “uncanny valley” situation going on with the iguanodons’ beaked mouths being replaced with more articulate, human-like lips.)